Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

     # feature item loop
     - name : "Real-time Cart Notifications"
       icon : "fas fa-envelope-open-text"
-      content : "Stay up to date on new, updated, deleted or abandoned carts."
+      content : "Stay up to date on new, converted or abandoned carts."

     # feature item loop
     - name : "View Abandoned Carts"
       icon : "fas fa-cart-plus"
       content : "View carts that were abandoned so you can follow up and close the sale."

+    # feature item loop
+    - name : "Gain insights on your Carts" icon : "fas fa-chart-bar" content : "View carts that were abandoned so you can follow up and close the sale."